IBM-Bluemix-Docs/mobilepush/push_step_2.md

 Ensure that you have gone through [Obtain notification service provider credentials](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1).

 You can configure the service for **Android** apps, **iOS** apps, **Chrome** web apps, **Chrome apps and extentions**, **Firefox** web apps, and **Safari** web apps by selecting the **Configure** button in the respective tile.

+Click the Menu icon (three vertical dots) in the respective configuration tile to Edit or Delete a configuration.
+The Menu icon will appear only in the respective configuration tile if configuration details exist.
+{: note}

 ## For Android apps
 {: #push_step_2_Android}